SteveWhiteCopywrites/Creative/README.md

 ![Planet Magazine essay – opening spread](planet1.png)

-The essay charts a surf exploration journey to a reef break located on the South Gower section of the Wales Coast Path.
+The essay charts a surf exploration journey to a location on the south Gower section of the Wales Coast Path.

 ![Planet Magazine essay – opening spread](planet2.png)